 - The person who filed the complaint may appeal the written response if it does not satisfactorily resolve the issue.
-Appeals must be submitted in writing, within seven (7) calendar days after receipt of written response to the City Manager.
+Appeals must be submitted in writing, within seven (7) calendar days after receipt of a written response to the City Manager.

 The complaint should be submitted to the Title VI Coordinator listed above.
-However, should the complainant be unable or unwilling to complain to the Agency, the written complaint may be submitted directly to Florida Department of Transportation (FDOT).
+However, should the complainant be unable or unwilling to complain to the Agency, the written complaint may be submitted directly to the Florida Department of Transportation (FDOT).
 FDOT serves as a statewide clearinghouse for Title VI purposes and will either assume jurisdiction over the complaint or forward it to the appropriate federal or state authority for continued processing:

 Florida Department of Transportation